edgedb/edgedb/docs/intro/edgeql.rst

 indended as a rapid-fire overview so you can hit the ground running with EdgeDB.
 Refer to the linked pages for more in-depth documentation.

-As with most databases, you can write and execute queries as strings with one of our first-party :ref:`client libraries <ref_clients_index>` for JavaScript, Python, Golang, and Rust, or you can execute queries :ref:`over HTTP
-<ref_edgeql_http>`.

-.. note::

-  The examples below also demonstrate how to express the query with the :ref:`TypeScript query builder <edgedb-js-qb>`, which lets you write strongly-typed EdgeQL queries in a code-first way.

 Want to follow along with the queries below?
 Open the `Interactive Tutorial </tutorial>`_ in a separate tab.
 Copy and paste the queries below and execute them directly from the browser.

+.. note::

+  The examples below also demonstrate how to express the query with the :ref:`TypeScript query builder <edgedb-js-qb>`, which lets you express arbitrary EdgeQL queries in a code-first, typesafe way.

 Scalar literals
 ^^^^^^^^^^^^^^^

 EdgeDB has a rich primitive typesystem consisting of the following data types.

-EdgeDB implements rigorous typesystem containing the following primitive types.

 .. list-table::